SyntacticStructures/ecommerce/README.md

 projectWeekOne
 Simple ecommerce site

-This was my very first project in PHP.
-Full credit to Luke Caddy (github user: lukecaddy) for the front-end design.
+Full credit to Luke Caddy (github user: lukecaddy) for the front-end design and styling.

-The idea was to make a bare-bones e-commerce site for our own amusement and educational purposes.
+The idea is to provide a lightweight e-commerce site for showing and ordering fashion products.